whyboris/utilitarianism.net/content/theories-of-wellbeing.md

 Perhaps the most powerful objection to objective list theories instead challenges it on its putative point of strength: its ability to accommodate our intuitive judgments about what makes one’s life go well.
 For if we imagine a subjectively miserable life, it is hard to believe that it could be a really good life for the person living it, no matter how highly they might score on all the _other_ putative objective values (besides happiness).
 Someone who feels deeply alienated from the putative “goods” in their life would not seem to benefit from the goods in question.[^37] A committed hermit, for example, might deny that having friends to interrupt his solitude would do him any good at all.
 So this casts doubt on the simple objective list theory that takes the items on the list to constitute welfare goods regardless of whether we want them or they make us happy.

-This concern might move us towards a _hybrid_ view, according to which well-being consists in _subjective appreciation of the objective candidate welfare goods_.
-So unwanted friendships no longer count as a "benefit" to the hermit, but if he came to truly appreciate other people then this would be better for him than getting equal enjoyment from merely counting blades of grass.
+This concern might move us towards a _hybrid_ view, according to which well-being consists in _subjective appreciation of the objective candidate welfare goods_.[^38] So unwanted friendships no longer count as a "benefit" to the hermit, but if he came to truly appreciate other people then this would be better for him than getting equal enjoyment from merely counting blades of grass.
 In this way, the alienation objection can be addressed while (i) rejecting the experience machine and (ii) maintaining the core objectivist idea that some ways of life are better for us than others, even if they would result in equal desire satisfaction and happiness.

 ## Practical Implications of Theories of Well-Being

 Hedonism, desire theories, and objective list theories of well-being all largely overlap in practice.
 This is because we tend to desire things that are (typically regarded as) objectively worthwhile, and we tend to be happier when we achieve what we desire.
 We may also tend to reshape our desires based on our experiences of what feels good.
-As a result, defenders of any given theory of well-being might seek to debunk their competitors by suggesting that competing values (be they pleasure, desire-fulfilment, or objective goods) are of merely _instrumental_ value, tending to produce, or otherwise go along with, what _really_ matters.
+As a result, defenders of any given theory of well-being might seek to debunk their competitors by suggesting that competing values (be they pleasure, desire-fulfillment, or objective goods) are of merely _instrumental_ value, tending to produce, or otherwise go along with, what _really_ matters.

 ![Theories of well-being illustration - Hedonism, Desire Theories, Objective List Theories](/img/theories-of-wellbeing.png)